General InformationCases Heard by the Bremerton Municipal Court

 In Bremerton Municipal Court it is very rare to have a trial last more than two (2) days.

 Juror's names are selected at random from voter and/or driver's license registration records.
 The Kitsap County Clerk's office will mail out juror questionnaires to prospective jurors to determine qualification, gather returned data, assign juror numbers and then randomly draw those numbers when a jury panel is needed.

-To qualify as a juror you must be eighteen (18) years old, a United States citizen, a resident of Kitsap County and you must be able to communicate in English.
+To qualify as a juror you must be eighteen (18) years old, a United States citizen and a resident of Kitsap County.

 Jurors are paid $10.00 per day plus mileage to cover gas and parking expenses.